German for beginners (A1 - Part 1/5)

 Should questions come up while learning with my course, please feel free to ask me, I will be happy to answer them.

 After completing parts 1 - 5 of the course, you should be able to complete the A1 exam.
-I am planning on making videos for the levels A2 and B1 as well.
+The levels A2 and B1 are available on my website.

 In this video, I will teach you the letters of the German alphabet.